Moki38/Moki-ROV2/README.md

-# Moki-ROV
+# Moki-ROV2

-Pilot your ROV-PI directly from your browser, this will ofcourse only work if you have some kind of network connection to your ROV.
+Pilot your ROV-PI directly from your browser.
-In the setup, in which this software was writen, i am using 100Mb ethernet and Google Chrome as browser (as this one supports the Xpad)
-The browser screen will display a HUD, with all the sensor details you have on board your ROV.

 If you encounter an issue; please mail details to <rov-pi@team-moki.nl>